 The Department of Art constantly assesses workforce needs through the internship program (Art 457), AIGA New Orleans' Annual Portfolio Review, service learning and site visits to regional design firms.
 This assessment is used to develop new projects and secure new technology relevant to the graphic design workforce.
 We have expanded our curriculum to include more multimedia coursework including web design and motion graphics, a response to the recent growth of production companies moving to Louisiana.
 We have adapted upper level classes to include social media projects to address growth in this sector of visual communication.
 The Department of Art also supplies the surrounding communities with Art Educators.
-The senior capstone course (Art 499) involves not only art production but also includes theory, criticism, and art history addressing the need for better critical thinking and writing skills throughout the workforce.
+The senior capstone courses (Art 496, 497, 498) includes theory, criticism, and art history addressing the need for better critical thinking and writing skills throughout the workforce.
 The new Bachelor of Fine Arts emphasis in art history supports workforce needs in the areas of Museum Technicians, Curators, and Arts Administration in several fields.
+In addition, the department has updated its technology in the graphic design lab, including equipment to allow students to study sound and video editing, providing students with state of the art experience in professional skills.

 The College of Business has developed a Maritime Management Concentration within its Management curriculum.
 The program received all necessary approvals and began in fall 2013.
-In its first year, 45 students have enrolled in this concentration.
+In its second year, enrollment has double to 90 students in this concentration.
 Coupled with the Management degree, the Maritime Management track prepares the student for a career in general management in the maritime industry, with particular focus on the oil and gas sector and requirements of the ship owner, as well as periphery businesses.
 The student will receive exposure to commercial, legal, regulatory, economic, financial and other areas unique to this sector of the shipping industry.
 Developed and funded solely through a collaborative effort between regional maritime related firms and the College of Business, the program is designed to create additional value for both students and employers.
 While the program has a focus on maritime issues, it is incorporated into the four year management degree.
 As a result, students maintain flexibility in pursuing careers in not only the maritime industry but also in those that support the industry and the business world in general.

-The College of Business has also developed a PBC(Post Baccalaureate Certificate) in Applied Business Administration as an online program designed for individuals who have earned a baccalaureate degree and are seeking functional competency in business administration.
+The College of Business has also developed a PBC (Post Baccalaureate Certificate) in Applied Business Administration as an online program designed for individuals who have earned a baccalaureate degree and are seeking functional competency in business administration.
 The program focuses on those individuals who are working in an organization or in their own business who are in need of a general understanding of the basic business disciplines of accounting, economics, business law, marketing and management and should not be considered as equivalent to a comprehensive business degree programs offered by Nicholls State University College of Business.